-The students will be expected to turn in their annotated copy of the book on the first day of school, Wednesday, August 21, 2024, at the beginning of class.
+The students will be expected to turn in their annotated copy of the book on Thursday, August 21 at the beginning of class.
 Students will receive an annotation score based on the attached rubric (page 3) from their teacher.
 Students must bring their books everyday to class and be prepared to discuss and write on the text in class.